BenPennell/DASOSE/readme.md

 # Drawer And Stacker of SITELLE ELGs
 ## "DASOSE"
-Written by Ben Pennell.
+Written by Ben Pennell

 SURP.
 University of Toronto.
-July 13th, 2022
+July 14th, 2022
 __________________________________

 # Mutable Constants and Variables